 Consider your sources and when to get licensed

-Because music copyright can be quite complex, many Artists consult with experts to help guide them.
+Because music copyright can be quite complex, many Artists consult experts to help guide them.
 To get started, consider these suggestions.

 - Check if tracks from the YouTube Audio Library require attribution.

 Did you know?

 Expand your audience through covers